wangenau/eminus/docs/further.rst

 =======

 - If you encounter issues, please use the `GitLab issue tracker <https://gitlab.com/wangenau/eminus/-/issues>`_ file in bug reports.
-- Additionally, there is a `Discord server <https://discord.gg/k2XwdMtVec>`_ where you can easily ask your questions.
+- Additionally, there is a `Discord server <https://discord.gg/k2XwdMtVec>`_ where you can easily ask questions.
-- If there are still open questions about anything, feel free to `contact me <mailto:wangenau@protonmail.com>`_.
+- If there are still open questions, feel free to `contact me <mailto:wangenau@protonmail.com>`_.

 Development
 ===========